Alcohol, Alcoholics, Holidays, Dry Drunks, Parties

 They might not drink but they still think, feel, and process emotion from the vantage point of someone emotionally gluttonous and prone to low EQ decisions.

-You know who and exactly what they are — the people on so many pharmaceuticals now that they are past their prime physically that their meds don’t play well when they start slamming cocktails.
+You know who and exactly what they are — the people on so many pharmaceuticals now that they are past their prime physically that their meds do not play well when they start slamming cocktails.
 The folks who are not allowed to drink “because their doctor says”… who never did any of the psychological or emotional work necessary to stop thinking, feeling, and acting like a functional drunk hiding their emotional hedonistic neural processing deficits.

 Listen to them yammer on and on about all the reasons why other people are living their lives in an improper way.
 Take in their mindful choice of behavior.